vivianapohl/Group4-FinalProject-PP-P2/README.md

 As this repository consists of several code example please go and see the individual ReadMe files to start the different sketches.

 **Main structure of this repository**

-- In 'Clint Example' the origin Tutorial code has been placed as a backup so the original code is available
+- In 'Arduino Example' are sketches we used for Arduino
-- In 'Arduino Example'
+- In 'Serial Bridge' file the actual assessment code can be found
-- Seri
+- In 'Motion Stream' file the actual assessment code can be found

 **Who maintains and contributes**